memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ## Containers for development

-Working with embedded systems or C/C++ in general sometimes requires installing lots of specialized tools or compilers.
+Working with embedded systems or C/C++ sometimes requires installing lots of specialized tools or compilers.
 If you are working on different projects at the same time, you'll easily end up with conflicting versions.
 Therefore, whenever feasible, I tend to run everything within a [Docker](https://www.docker.com/) _container_.

 Another benefit is that you can also use your _Dockerfiles_ as recipes in case you need to install tools locally.
 The real benefit, however, is that it makes it easy for anyone to join a project by using either a prebuilt image or by attempting to build the image locally.
 Also, your CI can use the same environment as you do!